 Define & Align Company Values with Employee Feedback

 From administrative assistants to executives, company values reach all roles within an organization.
 List 5 company values that you believe your company possesses:

 Now, ask your entire team to contribute 5 top company values that come to mind.
 Prompt them with questions to think about like “What makes our company unique?”.

 To Do: Make sure everyone responds anonymously without influence from others.
 Take all of the values and tally them to see which 5 are mentioned the most.
-A global study found that a commitment to an employer’s core values is a top driver of employee engagement.
+Commitment to an employer’s core values is a top driver of employee engagement.
 How can employees be committed if they don’t know what your company values?
 Make sure the entire company is aware of the company values decided upon.